Published September 29, 2020 || Updated October 22, 2020

 I bullet journal every day.
 I have for years now, and lemme tell you, it is indeed a great tool to keep yourself grounded.
 It acts like a keel and keeps your life from spiraling out of control.
 A bullet journal is both a planning tool and a journaling tool.
 But it's ability to help you plan (or journal) is only as good as you allow it to be.

-But my planning has degraded a bit.
-I have gotten into the habit of only planning more one day ahead, and I only really think about it at night instead of while in the throes of the activity.
-This is good in that the next day is less of a surprise, but I have often sat down in the evening to plan out the next day only to realize I should have thought more in-depth about any prep-work required to support tasks scheduled further out than a single day.
+In recent months, my planning has degraded in spite of my dedicated bullet journaling.
+I have gotten into the habit of only planning only one day ahead, and I only really think about it at night right before turning in.
+Sure, the next day is less of a surprise (some planning happens), but I have often sat down in the evening to plan out the next day only to realize I should have thought more in-depth about any prep-work required to support tasks scheduled further out than a single day.

 Step 3: Divide the day into categorized blocks of time